What to Actually pack

-Now that you have your bags, we need to focus on what to pack in them so that you can be comfortable during your time on the ward with your child.
+Now that you have your hospital bag, we need to focus on what to pack in them so that you can be comfortable during your time on the ward with your child.
 Please bear in mind that these suggestions are based upon a stay in a UK hospital.

 Packing your bag for the hospital can be its own form of hell if you are not used to it.
 As a naturally frugal person, I am a huge fan of using simple large zip lock bags and the ‘fold and roll’ method to pack my clothing.
 Despite being cheap, I have found that Ziplock bags work really well to separate each days outfit.
 You will also find multiple uses for them while you are in hospital.